Podcasts

 So we've got perceptions around who has the best value, perceptions around who has the best network, the best deals, that sort of thing.
 What is kind of the word on the street and then like what do we see in the data?
 What do

 They had a really good and large handset portfolio, for example.
 And when we forward to now, we see in our perception data that for customers that have not changed wireless carriers, a lot of these perceptions stay the same.
 Whereas for people who are switching, these perceptions are different.
 And then especially when we look at network, we see a lot of the drive testing report saying T Mobile has the fastest five gs network, right, five gs network.
-AT and T has a very reliable network.
+AT&T has a very reliable network.

 Verizon has a great overall network.
 How does this all fit and where do they go?
 You know, whereas reality today, right, it's Verizon is offering lower cost prices than T Mobile does.
 T Mobile now has, for one and two lines, the most expensive price plans in the market.
 And if you're on five g, where they have five g, they're probably the fastest, but does it?